Check out the event!

 Susan Roweton is responsible for continuous improvement of testing and data analysis methods for the Tissue Effect Research team, using JMP to visualize, mine and model critical performance data for energy-based vessel sealing devices.
 She facilitated the use of JMP by all Tissue Effect Research scientists and engineers for comprehensive analysis of data for regulatory submissions.
 Prior to her current role at Medtronic, Roweton was Manager of the Technology Development at Covidien Respiratory and Monitoring Solutions.
 She has 18 years of industrial experience in medical device research and development.

-JMP Senior Product Manager, SAS
+Manager, JMP Product Management, SAS

 Daniel Valente defines product requirements and helps communicate product information to prospects and users.
 Before joining SAS, he completed an NIH post-doctoral fellowship at the Boys Town National Research Hospital.
 Valente holds a PhD in architectural sciences from Rensselaer Polytechnic Institute and has been a longtime JMP user.